theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

         cd scripts
         bash add-certs-to-aws-secrets-manager.sh {team}
         ```

+        If you encounter config errors while running this script, you may have to run `aws configure`.
+For the keys / IDs you need, go to the AWS Access Portal, go to `production` -> `access keys` -> `Get credentials for ssl-dev-tasks`.

         You'll see a success or error message when this script runs, and you could additionally check the `ssl/{team}` secret in the AWS console to verify this step.